- Pipelines enhancements

-To learn more about each metric, please read our blog post [insert URL to blog post].
+To learn more about each metric, please read our blog post.

 Enhancements will quickly follow through the rest of Q2 and Q3 2021, including the launch of the drill-down page that enables realm and account admins to view historical trends of each metric in aggregate, by individual application, and/or by individual user level.
 This helps you to better understand usage patterns as well as view trended data.
 Stay tuned for more details.

 More control over formula-url and formula-rich text fields